roomate/Shell-Python/README.md

 ### Non built-in commands

 In contrast, non built-in commands do not exist within the shell application itself, they belongs to some external software.
 The very majority of them are located in the GNU **coreutils** or the **C Standard library**, written in C or Bash language.
 Hence, they belong to higher-level software layers of the OS .
-The corresponding executables are on your own computer, in the /bin directory, assuming you are on a Linux system of course.
+The corresponding executables are on your own computer, in the `/bin` directory (for Linux OS).
+When you call such a programm, the shell will fetch it via the `$PATH$` environment variable.
 Common examples are `ls`, `ln` or `mkdir`.
 Also, the shell actually `fork` the calling process into a **child** and **parent** process, meaning the binary is executed in its own environment, different to that of the shell.

 Please, keep in mind that both built-in and non built-in, for the most part of them, abide by the [POSIX](https://fr.wikipedia.org/wiki/POSIX) standard.